opulencephp/docs/application.md

 ```

 <h4 id="shutdown-task">Shutdown Task</h4>
 If you'd like to perform a certain task after all the pre-shutdown tasks have been completed, pass in a `Closure` to the `shutdown()` method.
+If the task returns anything, then `shutdown()` returns that value.
+Otherwise, it returns null.
 ```php
 $application->shutdown(function()
 {